3011adi/ultrox-website/README.md

-# robot
+# ultrox 🤖
-ultrox.html contains the main file this website is adtjusted to fit properly on laptop and mobile
+responsive website using css